Testing for Nonlinear Cointegration under Heteroskedasticity: Empirical Applications

 To assess whether variance breaks are present in the error term we follow \cite{Cavaliere2008} and define the \emph{empirical variance profile} as

 for $s\in(0,1)$, with $\hat{\rho}(0):=0$ and $\hat{\rho}(1):=1$.
 In case of homoskedasticity, we should have $\hat{\rho}(s)\approx s$.
 Figure \ref{fig:vp1} plots the empirical variance profile for Australia, Austria, Belgium and Canada against $s$.
-Figures \ref{fig:vp2}--\ref{fig:vp5} for the remaining countries are given in Appendix \ref{app:plots}.
+Figures \ref{fig:vp2}--\ref{fig:vp5} for the remaining countries are given in the online appendix.
 We observe the presence of variance breaks for all countries (except maybe Denmark).
-For example, there is an early upward variance break for Canada.
-Thus, the usage of heteroskedasticity-robust tests is advisable.
+For example, there is an early downward variance break for Canada.
+Thus, heteroskedasticity-robust tests are advisable.

-Next, we run a few univariate tests to characterize the series.
-In particular, we test for stationarity using a KPSS test (with the null of no unit root) and the test by \cite{Phillips1988} (with the null of a unit root).
-Note that heteroskedasticity is an issue for the KPSS test making critical values derived by \cite{KPSS1992} invalid.
+Next, we run some univariate tests to characterize the series.
+In particular, we test for stationarity using a KPSS test (with the null of no unit root).
+Note that heteroskedasticity is an issue for the KPSS test as well, making critical values derived by \cite{KPSS1992} invalid.
 A possible remedy is to proceed as in \cite{Cavaliere2005}.
-We use the proposed bootstrap for the series $y_t$ and $e_t$ instead for residuals to test if they have no unit root.
+We instead use our proposed bootstrap for the series $y_t$ and $x_t$ for residuals to test if they have no unit root and report the bootstrap $p$-values.

-We perform three tests for cointegration, the bootstrap test using NLS residuals, the bootstrap test using leads-and-lags (LL) residuals (see Appendix \ref{app:simulations}) and the subresidual based test.
+We perform two tests for cointegration, the bootstrap test using NLS residuals and the bootstrap test using DNLS residuals.
 We use a non-parametric autocorrelation-robust estimator for the variance with a Bartlett kernel and a spectral window of $\left\lfloor 4(T/100)^{0.25}\right\rfloor $ as suggested in \cite{KPSS1992}.

 Table \ref{tab:countries} reports the test results for the different countries given in the first column.
-The second to fourth column are for the cointegration tests with NLS, LL and the subresidual-based test.
-Columns 5 and 6 give results for the KPSS test for $e_t$ and $y_t$, and column 7 and 8 for the Phillips-Perron (PP) test, resp.
-All test results are given by the corresponding $p$-values where very small $p$-values are abbreviated with $<.01$.
+The second and third columns are for the bootstrap NLS and DNLS cointegration tests.
+Columns 5 and 6 give results for the KPSS test for $y_t$ and $x_t$.
+All test results are given by the corresponding $p$-values where very small $p$-values are abbreviated as $<.001$.

-For the common level of significance of 5\% we draw the following conclusions.
-In almost all cases the KPSS test leads to a rejection of the null of no unit root of both $e_t$ and $y_t$ while the PP test does not reject the null of a unit root.
+For the common level of significance of 5\% we draw the following conclusions: the KPSS test leads to a rejection of the null of no unit root of both $y_t$ and $x_t$ in all cases.
 This provides evidence that the regressor and the regressand are both $I(1)$.
+We also perform the non-robust \cite{Shin1994} test in column 4 of Table \ref{tab:countries} to test for a linear cointegrating relation.
+For most countries this hypothesis is rejected.